xcore/sw_serial_to_ethernet/doc/programming_guide.rst

 UART configuration
 ------------------

 The initialisation and configuration process for both the RX and TX operations is the same.
 The files ``multi_uart_tx_conf.h`` and ``multi_uart_rx_conf.h`` are used to configure multiUART TX and RX servers for the default values.
 For application configuration, the function :c:func:`uart_config_init` is used to apply configuration stored from flash or to use default application defined static configuration.
-The function :c:func:`uart_set_config` is utilised whenever there is a dynamic configuration change request (ie., a particular UART reconfiguration request).
+The function :c:func:`uart_set_config` is utilised whenever there is a dynamic configuration change request (i.e. a particular UART reconfiguration request).
 The flow is visualised in :ref:`fig_uart_init_flow`.

 .. _fig_uart_init_flow: